xgfone/go-binder/README.md

 Provide a common binder to bind a value to any, for example, binding a struct to a map.

-For the struct, the package registers `github.com/xgfone/go-structs.Reflect` to reflect the fields of struct to validate the struct value and `github.com/xgfone/go-validation.Validate` to validate the struct field based on the built rule.
+For the struct, the package registers `github.com/xgfone/go-structs.Reflect` to reflect the fields of struct to validate the struct value.
+And, `github.com/xgfone/go-validation.Validate` may be used to validate each field value of the struct based on the built rule.

 ## Install